 Within 10 days of signing the License Agreement, Vericel paid us an upfront fee of \$17.5 million (the "Upfront Payment").
 Vericel is obligated to pay us \$7.5 million upon U.S. regulatory approval of the BLA for NexoBrid and up to \$125 million upon certain sales milestones.
 The first sales milestone of \$7.5 million is triggered when annual net sales of the Licensed Products in the Territory exceed \$75 million.
 Vericel is also obligated to pay us tiered royalties on net sales of Licensed Products ranging from mid-high single-digit to mid-teen percentages, subject to certain customary reductions, a percentage of gross profits on committed purchases and a royalty on additional purchases by BARDA.
-The royalties will expire on a product-by-product and country-by-country basis upon the latest to occur of (i) twelve years following the first commercial sale of such Licensed Product in such country, (ii) the earliest date on which there are no valid claims of MediWound patent rights covering such Licensed Product in such country (the "Royalt's are subject to reduction in the event that (a) Vericel must license additional third-party intellectual property in order to develop, manufacture or commercialize a Licensed Product, or (b) biosimilar competition occurs with respect to the Licensed Product in any country within the Territory.
-After the expiration of the applicable royalties for the Licensed Product in such country within the Territory.
-The license for such Licensed Product in such country within the Territory.
-The expiration of the regulatory exclusive period of such Licensed Products for the Licensed Product in such country within the Territory.
-After the expiration of the applicable royalties for the Licensed Product in any country within the Territory.
-After the expiration of the applicable royalties for the Licensed Product in such country would become a fully paid-up, royalty-free, perpetual and irrevocable license.
+The royalties will expire on a product-by-product and country-by-country basis upon the latest to occur of (i) twelve years following the first commercial sale of such Licensed Product in such country, (ii) the earliest date on which there are no valid claims of MediWound patent rights covering such Licensed Product in such country, and (iii) the expiration of the regulatory exclusivity period for such Licensed Product in such country (the "Royalty Term").
+Such royalties are subject to reduction in the event that (a) Vericel must license additional third-party intellectual property in order to develop, manufacture or commercialize a Licensed Product, or (b) biosimilar competition occurs with respect to the Licensed Product in any country within the Territory.
+After the expiration of the applicable royalties for the Licensed Product in any country within the Territory, the license for such Licensed Product in such country would become a fully paid-up, royalty-free, perpetual and irrevocable license.